 All prices quoted here were found in July 2017

-Most flights from Auckland Airport are to Singapore and to Sydney but there are many more flights to other destinations as well, most of them by Air New Zealand.
-Every day there are flights to 13 destinations from Auckland Airport.
+Most flights from Auckland Airport are to Sydney and to Singapore but there are many more flights to other destinations as well, most of them by Air New Zealand.
+Every day there are flights to 12 destinations from Auckland Airport.
 Here are the most popular destinations: